A simple and fantastically delicious snack!

 - Put the clean, dry kale pieces in a large bowl.
 Add a healthy drizzle of olive oil then rub the leaves gently with your fingers so that both sides of each piece are lightly coated.

 - Place kale on either a grill tray with small holes in it or on a baking sheet.
 NOTE: You must make sure the kale pieces are in a single layer in order to have them crisp up properly.
-You will need to cook it 2 – 3 batches.
+You will need to cook it in 2 – 3 batches.

 - Sprinkle a bit of salt over the kale pieces and then put the grill pan or baking sheet on the grill.